maksimdrachov/opencyphal-tutorial/notes.md

 - How to observe the values stored in `demo_app.db`?
-- from demo: `# We need a node-ID to publish messages properly`
-  - still valid?
 - from demo: `Now let’s see how the simple thermostat node is operating.`
   - correct? is the node not the whole script itself?
 - from demo: `# r stands for register`